harshvardhan96/github-repo_retrieval/README.md

-# Design Document for GitHub Data Retrieval and Analysis System
+# GitHub Data Retrieval and Analysis System
 Overview:

 The system is designed to retrieve and analyze GitHub data for specific queries.
 It reads parsed GitHub data from a JSON file, tokenizes and chunks the text, and then computes embeddings for these chunks.
 These embeddings are stored in a Pinecone index for efficient vector search.
 Finally, the system uses GPT-4 to generate reasoning for the top-k relevant chunks to a given query.